Tips for First Timers

 Best Times to Go

 Ski areas are busiest during Christmas week, Martin Luther King weekend, President's Day weekend and the week immediately following President's Day.
 Weekends are busier than weekdays.
 Ski areas generally do not close for weather unless the weather makes it unsafe to ski or ride the lifts.
 We typically remain open even on rainy days.
-If you aren't sure, feel free to call.
+If you aren't sure, feel free to contact us.

 Each year, Ski Big Bear provides hundreds of lessons to customers just like you.
 Most of our customers take private lessons.
 Having your own instructor allows them to give their undivided attention to you.
 This will help you get the most personalized service.
-Lessons generally last for one to two hours.
+Lessons generally last for one hour.
 Advance reservations are strongly encouraged for private lessons.
 Your first lesson will focus on working with your equipment.
 Moving, getting comfortable with your equipment, gliding, turning and stopping will also be covered.
 Depending on how quickly you progress, your lesson may include more.
 At the end of your lesson, it is customary to tip your instructor 10% - 20%.
 It is possible for two or people to share one instructor if they are of comparable ability.
 First Time Beginner Group Lessons are also available.
 Group lessons are open to anyone 6 and older.
 These lessons can include a mix of children and adult beginners.
 For a personalized experience, a Private Lesson is recommended.

 When You Arrive for a Private Lesson

 When you arrive at Ski Big Bear, go to the red flag at the top of the mountain labeled "Private Lessons."
-There you will meet your instructor at the reserved time.
+There, you will meet your instructor at the reserved time.
 You will need to have already picked up your equipment at the rental shop.
 We recommend arriving at least an hour and a half in advance of your reserved lesson time.
 If you happen to need anything, there is also a small ski shop that has some basics to help keep you comfortable.
 Throughout the day, take breaks to eat snacks and meals, drink lots of water and apply sunblock.
 Lockers in the rental shop and cubbies in the lodge are available for storing shoes, bags, etc.

 Lift Tickets (Area Use Tickets)